ksu-cs-textbooks/cis301/content/3-chapter/3_2-notAndOr.md

 ### Example 2

-As another example, suppose we have the sentence
+As another example, suppose we have the sentence:
 ```text
 My sweater is irreplaceable.
 ```